Edition: June 20, 2026

 Headline

-No games Monday as standings hold heading into Tuesday
+No games played Friday as standings hold steady

 Key Highlights